wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/208-minutes-meeting-of-commonwealth-prime-ministers.md

 ---
+doc_date: '1962-09-11'
+doc_num: 208
+doc_order: 208
+naa_refs:
+- naa_barcode: 1669701
+  naa_control_symbol: VOLUME 8
+  naa_series: A3917
+  reference: '[NAA: A3917 VOLUME 8]'
-title: "208 MINUTES, MEETING OF COMMONWEALTH PRIME MINISTERS"
+title: MINUTES, MEETING OF COMMONWEALTH PRIME MINISTERS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10073
 vol_id: 27
-doc_date: 1962-09-11
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 208 MINUTES, MEETING OF COMMONWEALTH PRIME MINISTERS

-NAA: A3917 VOLUME 8

 Marlborough House London, 11 September 1962

-[_matter omitted_]
+[ _matter omitted_ ]

 MR MENZIES said that Mr Macmillan had given the Meeting a distinguished statement of the high political and historical reasons which had led Britain to apply for membership of the European Communities.
 Mr Heath had explained vividly and in great detail the stage reached in the negotiations so far.
 Perhaps he had ended on too optimistic a note by referring to very considerable safeguards for Commonwealth interests: as far as Australia was concerned the safeguards seemed a little sketchy.
 The problem with which they were confronted was of historical importance.
 He had attended many previous Commonwealth Meetings, but none in which the issues at stake had been graver or more significant.
 He thought it was right to feel a proper, though controlled, emotion in facing these issues and to pay particular regard to the economic considerations without getting them out of perspective.